 It’s important to note that a charge card actually is a type of credit card – just a unique one.
 Charge cards and other credit cards are different in more ways, too.
-For example, charge cards are more likely to have no preset spending limit.
-That doesn’t mean you have no limit, just that you won’t know your limit.

-Some charge cards do have short-term financing.
-For example, American Express has a feature called "Pay over Time" on some of their charge cards.
-That lets you carry a balance between months on certain charges of $100 or more, with interest, up to the Pay Over Time Limit.
-You must also call Amex and have them approve the charge as “pay over time” after you make it.
-There is no overall time limit to pay your charges back, but you will have a monthly minimum payment.
+Some hybrid cards do have some sort of short-term financing.
+For example, American Express has a feature called "Pay Over Time" on some of their cards.
+That lets you carry a balance between months on certain charges of $100 or more, with interest, up to a limit.
 Not all cardholders are eligible.

 Now that you’re familiar with the fundamental differences between charge cards and credit cards, you can take a look at some of the best that both types have to offer.

 Overall, credit cards tend to be better than their charge card counterparts for most people.
 Credit cards provide financing capabilities, for one thing, and some of them are much easier to obtain.
 Charge cards can be very attractive to a certain segment of the market, though – people with good or better credit who always pay in full and want premium rewards.